 Urban95

-If you could experience the city from an elevation of 95 cm – the height of a 3-year-old – what would you change?
+If you could experience the city from 95 cm – the height of a healthy 3-year-old – what would you change?

 This is the core question Urban95 seeks to answer on behalf of the babies, toddlers and caregivers who rarely have a voice in city policy, planning or design.

 We do this by helping city planners, urban designers, and other urbanists understand how their work can influence child development.
-Importantly, we also help them identify and scale cost-effective ways to improve the way families with small children live, play, interact and move through cities.
+Our goal is to encourage cities to create spaces where children can grow, learn, create, imagine and play across all neighbourhoods, reaching as many families as possible.

 What it means for cities